Game Development

 Live Ops improves handling customer support

-A good Live Ops solution present a unified picture for managing all customer issues or queries, as well as automating certain aspects of the support process such as ticket routing, triaging of requests, or automated responses.
+A good Live Ops solution presents a unified picture for managing all customer issues or queries, as well as automating certain aspects of the support process such as ticket routing, triaging of requests, or automated responses.

 This approach creates greater insight into customer behavior, such as identifying areas of friction within the game or understanding what types of issues customers are having.
 With this data in hand, teams can better anticipate customer needs and provide more tailored support solutions.